dimforge/ncollide/docs/collision_detection_pipeline.md

 meaningful only for deformable shapes (which are not yet explicitly supported by **ncollide**), it is disabled by default.
 It may be enabled with the `.enable_self_collision()` method.
-This will allow the narrow phase to perform geometric queries involving the same collision object twice.
+This will allow the narrow phase to perform a geometric query involving this collision object twice.

 #### Example <div class="btn-primary" onclick="window.open('https://raw.githubusercontent.com/sebcrozet/ncollide/master/examples/collision_groups.rs')"></div>